1969 Australian federal election

-The 1969 Australian federal election was held in Australia on 25 October 1969.
+A federal election was held in Australia on 25 October 1969.
 The incumbent Liberal–Country coalition government, led by Prime Minister John Gorton, won the election with a severely diminished majority over the opposition Labor Party, led by Gough Whitlam, despite losing the two-party-preferred vote.

 Both major parties had changed their leaders in the run-up to the election, the first time this had occurred since 1946.

-The victory was the ninth consecutive general election won by the Coalition, and remains the record number of consecutive terms won by any Australian Federal Government.
+The victory was the ninth consecutive general election won by the Coalition, which remains the record number of consecutive terms won by any Australian federal government.
 There was no Senate election until the 1970 Australian Senate election.

 Future Prime Minister Paul Keating entered parliament at this election.